actions/setup-ruby/adrs/0049-prebuilt-rubies-at-runtime.md

 Will not work across various container scenarios
 Only supported on hosted VMs

-### Build and Cache Misses at Runtime
+### Build and Optionally Cache Misses at Runtime

 [rbenv/ruby-build](https://github.com/rbenv/ruby-build) offers a convenient way to build at runtime.

 Build on cache miss of an exact version.

-Offer an option to cache using the upcoming [toolkit cache lib](https://github.com/actions/toolkit).
+Self-hosted runners automatically benefit from the `~/.rbenv` version cache since they persist from job to job.
+So, there is no reason to upload and cache the built Ruby.
+For hosted and exact versions, we could offer an option to cache using the upcoming [toolkit cache lib](https://github.com/actions/toolkit).
 There are plans to factor out the caching logic in the [actions/cache](https://github.com/actions/cache) so other actions can take advantage of caching services.

 **Pros**

 Aligns well with the only supported Ruby distribution ... source code.
-Works on self-hosted,
+Works on self-hosted.

 **Cons**

 The first build on a miss will be slower but will not fail.
-Ingress / Egress costs for storage
+Ingress / Egress costs for storage only on exact version cache misses on hosted (self-hosted will not cache)

 ## Prebuilt Implementation Details